 Things to see and do in this historic Scottish market town

 Dumfries is steeped in history and has many interesting places to visit including the Camera Obscura at Dumfries Museum which dates from 1836 and was installed on the top floor of an old windmill tower.
 It provides a fascinating panoramic view of Dumfries and the surrounding countryside.

-The Dumfries Aviation Museum based on a former wartime RAF airfield has a number of military and civilian aircraft and a wartime control tower.
+The Dumfries Aviation Museum, based on a former wartime RAF airfield, has a number of military and civilian aircraft and a wartime control tower.

 For families with young children, there are two farm parks with play areas, Dalscone and Mabie Farm Park, as well as Mabie Forest Walk.

 National Cycle Route 7 links Sunderland to Inverness.

 The section linking Carlisle to Glasgow via the Ayrshire coast is known as the Lochs and Glens (South) cycle route.

 It passes through Gretna, Dumfries, Castle Douglas and Newton Stewart before crossing Glen Trool Forest.

 The Newton Stewart